 The results of our individual businesses, which we report on a continuing operations basis, reflect the manner in which management evaluates performance and makes decisions about funding our operations and allocating resources.
 We may periodically change our business segments or reclassify business segment results based on modifications to our management reporting methodologies and changes in organizational alignment.
-Our business segment results are intended to reflect each segment as if it were a standalone business.
+Our business segment results are intended to reflect each segment as if it were a stand-alone business.
 We use an internal management and reporting process to derive our business segment results.
-Our internal management and reporting process employs various allocation methodologies, including funds transfer pricing, to assign certain balance sheet assets, deposits and other liabilities and their related revenue and expenses directly or indirectly attributable to each business segment.
-Total interest income and net fees are directly attributable to the segment in which they are reported.
-The net interest income of each segment reflects the results of our funds transfer pricing process, which is primarily based on a matched maturity method that takes into consideration market rates.
+Our internal management and reporting process to derive our business segment results.
+Our internal management methodologies, including funds transfer pricing, to assign certain balance sheet assets, deposits and other liabilities and their related revenue and expenses directly or indirectly attributable to each business segment.
+Total interest income of each segment reflects the results of our funds transfer pricing process, which is primarily based on a matched maturity method that takes into consideration market rates.
 Our funds transfer pricing process provides a funds credit for sources of funds, such as deposits generated by our Consumer Banking and Commercial Banking businesses, and a funds charge for the use of funds by each segment.
 The allocation process is unique to each business segment reporting, which may result in the implementation of refinements or changes in future periods.